 Students study the importance of innovation for business success.
 Innovation is analyzed from three perspectives: products, processes and organizations.
 Students explore how information-based systems are used to address the challenges of adding value to organizations.
 Principles of operations management are examined to improve strategies, processes and decision making to meet customer needs.

 Students integrate literature (research and practice), historical perspectives, analytical tools and theoretical frameworks to design & conduct a market analysis.
 Students make marketing-related decisions based on identification and analysis of target markets, marketing mix variables and market feasibility.
 Students identify and analyze high-potential opportunities and develop a plan to exploit those opportunities.
 Students contribute to the startup or growth of entrepreneurial/intrapreneurial ventures.

 BUS 631: Global Business

 Students develop an "outside/in" perspective: seeing the United States, U.S.-based companies and foreign-headquartered multinational corporations from the perspective of multi-varied constituencies around the world.
-Many of the readings are from Africa to provide the diversity of thought needed to break the barriers of U.S.-centric thinking.
 International governance structures are highlighted in the course.
 A two-country negotiation case applies what students have learned.